-4.1 Methodology
+4.1 Method

-We use a methodology that involves four main elements.
-First, we design an experiment to yield maximum information from the available computing resources.
-Second, we employ correlation and principal-components analyses to identify joint behaviors in system responses.
-Third, we apply a ten-step graphical analysis to provide insight into the main factors driving the macroscopic behavior of the simulation model.
-In addition, we augment our analyses with various exploratory plots designed to shed light on specific questions of interest.
-Below, we elaborate on the elements of our methodology.
+We use a method that involves five main elements.
+First, we use 2-level orthogonal fractional factorial experiment design (Sec.
+4.1.1) to yield maximum information using the available computing resources.
+Second, we select candidate responses (Sec.
+4.1.2) to analyze.
+Third, we employ correlation analysis and clustering (Sec.
+4.1.3) along with principal components analysis (Sec.
+4.1.4) to identify significant behaviors represented within the candidate responses.
+Third, we apply a 10-step graphical analysis (Sec.
+4.1.5 and Appendix D) to provide insight into the main input parameters (or factors) driving the behavior of the simulation model.
+In addition, we augment our analyses with various exploratory plots (e.g., Sec.
+4.1.6) designed to shed light on specific questions of interest.
+Below, we elaborate on these elements.